kit-data-manager/fairdo-cookbook/src/pids/delete.md

 [Read this recipe on how to update your record.](./update.md)

-### The object is not available anymore and will probably never be available again.
+### If the object is not available anymore and will probably never be available again

 It is common consensus in PID handling to store a so called tomb stone in your profile and keep as much information as feasible within the record.
 To place this tombstone in the PID record, an according profile might need to be chosen.
 What the tombstone is will depend on the profile.
 It might be as simple as a human readable string or contain machine readable codes, similar to HTTP status codes.